Trust-Anchor-Group/LegalLab/README.md

 		* [DestroyTokenContract5.xml](ExampleContracts/Tokens/Destroy/DestroyTokenContract5.xml) can be used to destroy a batch of five tokens, as long as one owns all tokens in the batch.

+	* [Donate](ExampleContracts/Tokens/Donate) contains examples on how to donate tokens.

+		* [DonateTokenContract1.xml](ExampleContracts/Tokens/Donate/DonateTokenContract1.xml) can be used to donate a token from the current owner to a new owner.
+The token maintains its current registered value.

+		* [DonateTokenContract5.xml](ExampleContracts/Tokens/Donate/DonateTokenContract5.xml) can be used to donate a batch of five tokens from the current owner to a new owner.
+The tokens maintain their currently registered values.

 	* [Transfer](ExampleContracts/Tokens/Transfer) contains examples on how to transfer the ownership of tokens.

 		* [TransferTokenContract1.xml](ExampleContracts/Tokens/Transfer/TransferTokenContract1.xml) can be used to transfer the ownership of a